vmware-archive/octant/README.md

 # Developer Dashboard (Sugarloaf)

-Kubernetes dashboard for developers
+A web-based Kubernetes dashboard for developers that want to augment their kubectl experience.

 ## Running

+Note: make sure to confirm you currently have access to a healthy cluster with `kubectl cluster-info`.

 Start the developer dashboard:

-`$ sugarloaf dash`
+`$ sugarloaf`

 Check the version: